-The program will offer a menu of courses focused on international and comparative aspects of intellectual property and related areas.
-Likely topics range from international and comparative copyright and patent law trademark law to cyber law issues of international Internet jurisdiction and regulation.
+The program will offer a menu of courses focused on international and comparative aspects of intellectual property and related areas, including patent, trademark, copyright, and internet law.

 These courses will aim to provide American students with the basics of U.S. law while also exposing them to the unique challenges of building IP regimes in societies with a limited history of such legal protections.
-These issues include fixing upon models of IP protection, entering into international regimes of IP protection, and developing local legal expertise and anti-counterfeit measures.
+The skills students will learn are the sine qua non of legal practice in our modern, information-based international economy.

 A component focused on the laws and legal system of Croatia also will be offered.
-Students will visit the Court of Appeals, the Commercial Court in Rijeka, and the office of the mayor of Rijeka.
 Representatives from the Croatian Patent Agency will also come to campus to visit with the group.